pbmelo/nemaktis-docker/README.md

 employ the slimmer Alpine docker image, but it uses musl instead of glibc, which makes things difficult, so I have opted for simplicity here.

-Further, this particular image comes with xterm, tmux, and vi in case you want to edit your programs in the container itself instead of editing them from the host.
+Further, this particular image comes with xterm, tmux, and vim in case you want to edit your programs in the container itself instead of editing them from the host.
 If you think it is unnecessary bloat, feel free to edit the Dockerfile yourself and remove the lines where those programs are installed.